 How young were my boys when I moved them to a town, actually not even a town but a hamlet situated inside a town that would, within months, become the site of the largest primary school shooting in the country’s history?
 Luke, five, was sacerdotally young, Willem, nine, was too old not to be told certain things.
 So the one does not know some things that the other knows too well.
 The one knows things no child should know.

 They live together without this mattering much.
-The older knows when to stop talking, knows how mystery enters through the smallest opening in a conversation about bugs, or which room to sleep in tonight,
+The older knows when to stop talking, knows how mystery enters through the smallest opening in a conversation about bugs, or which room to sleep in tonight, or toys, and he is vigilant to prevent any darkening wing falling, even momentarily, over his brother.
+If he can, of course, he will prevent any darkness coming nearer than a penny to an hour.

 Within a year or two the youngest will have to be told.
 It is Luke, the one with no relationship to the events of that day, who will need to be told, though that morning he sat with his father offering the comfortable weight of his living body while his father slowly learned the gravity of the situation: first it was one teacher and she was shot in the ankle, then it was a disgruntled father who shot his wife in a kindergarten classroom, then a survivor under a desk in the office got word out—the first inkling of the blood-cold reality—it was much worse: a first grade classroom, every child.